Super Series '76: History

 The series was groundbreaking in that Soviet club teams had never played against NHL teams.
 The games, like the subsequent Canada Cup tournaments which also began in 1976, were not treated like exhibitions.
 The 1976 Super Series were a veritable "clash of hockey titans", as they involved the best teams of each league including the reigning Soviet champions, HC CSKA Moscow (Central Sports Club of the Army Moscow), also called "The Red Army Club", and Krylya Sovetov Moscow (translated as Soviet Wings Moscow).
 Both Soviet teams were supplemented by other All-Stars from their league.
 NHL teams involved included the two-time defending Stanley Cup champions Philadelphia Flyers and soon-to-be 1976 champions Montreal Canadiens.

-In the early games Red Army trounced the New York Rangers 7-3, while Soviet Wings defeated the Pittsburgh Penguins 7-4.
+In the early games Red Army trounced the New York Rangers 7-3, while the Soviet Wings defeated the Pittsburgh Penguins 7-4.
 On New Year's Eve 1975, the Red Army was scheduled to play the Montreal Canadiens.
 The Red Army was the most dominant team in the Soviet League, while the Canadiens were the best team in the NHL as they would go on to win the Stanley Cup later that year.
 The game resulted in a 3-3 tie in a contest being notable for the performance of the Red Army's Vladislav Tretiak in net despite his team being outshot 38-13.

-The series continued with the Buffalo Sabres dominating the Soviet Wings, winning 12-6, their only defeat in the series and the Wings coming back to beat the Chicago Black Hawks.
-The Red Army defeated Boston Bruins and the Soviet Wings beat the Islanders.
+The series continued with the Buffalo Sabres dominating the Soviet Wings, winning 12-6, their only defeat in the series and the Wings coming back to beat the Chicago Black Hawks 4-2.
+After a scoreless first period, the Red Army defeated the Boston Bruins 5-2, and the Soviet Wings beat the Islanders 2-1.